bagisto/bagisto-docs/api_category.md

 #### data object: <a id="data-object"></a>

-Under the data object, you will find the collection of many objects which represent the bagisto store's categories. you can use the category's index data by accessing these categories sub-objects.
+Under the data object, you will find the collection of many objects which represent the bagisto store's categories.
+You can use the category's index data by accessing these categories sub-objects.

 #### link object: <a id="link-object"></a>
 * Under link object, you will find four indexes, which will be used only with the pagination: